 - Check with your doctor/nurse if you should take your regular medications that day.

 - Women: tell your doctor if you may be pregnant or breast-feeding.

 - Do not eat anything for 6 hours before your scan.

 - Do not drink anything for 2 hours before your scan.

-- If you have been instructed to take medications on the day of your scan, you may take them with a small sip of water.
+- If you take other medications, you may take them with a sip of water.